 Nick Jonas responding to me saying, “You do give it a twist at the end where it becomes more passionate.
 Like, girl, I like it when you…”

 “Get jealous too.
 It’s fun.”

-Like all fun things, it was all over too fast if it happened at all.
-Jonas performed a few of his songs to at large enough crowd of enthusiastic listeners and a larger crowd of enthusiastic existers.
-His band was tight and, in an unfortunate Fashion Week tradition, the only black people in the room.
-I strained to see if Nick was lip-synching but I’m pretty sure he wasn’t.
+Like all fun things, it was all over too fast, if it happened at all.
+Nick performed a few of his songs to a large-enough crowd of enthusiastic listeners and a larger crowd of enthusiastic existers.
+His band were tight and, in an unfortunate Fashion Week tradition, the only black people in the room.
+I strained to see if Nick was lip-synching, but I’m pretty sure he wasn’t.
 His voice was lovely.
 The members of his team next to me were rapturous.
 “He’s the deepest guy I know.”
 I didn’t doubt it.
 I shook some hands, got some free Fashion Week pizza, and walked to the West Village to sit in an empty bar and get to emailing Joe Jonas’s email list to see if he and his brother wanted to hang out with me.